 Physicians told the ABIM they need a more flexible learning experience that they can do on nights and weekends (without all the high security at test centers!) and wanted questions that provide feedback about why the right answer is right, and also why the wrong answer is wrong.

-Instead of studying everything you need for the traditional 10-year MOC exam all at once, the LKA helps you assess your medical knowledge in chunks.
+Instead of studying everything you need for the traditional 10-year MOC exam all at once, the LKA was developed to help you assess your medical knowledge over time in 30 question increments.

 This ABIM longitudinal exam format allows you to log on from anywhere, and answer questions at your own pace—using the same resources you use while treating patients.
 You just have to answer the required number of questions in a set amount of time.

 The ABIM Longitudinal Exam includes 120 questions offered per year for five years.
-You can skip 100 questions over the five-year period.
+Over the five-year period you can skip 100 questions.

 ABIM Longitudinal Exam vs Knowledge Check-In